Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-9.md

 **9:35PM**
 I've started to read more of the pseudocode from the Complete Technical reference and it's helping a lot more now.
 I don't know why I didn't try to read and understand that first...

+I think implemented the 8 bits load is pretty doable now.